 The bill, H.B.
 No. 215, aims to establish a disaster identification system in Texas for areas declared under a state of disaster.
-It introduces a new definition for "illuminated display," which refers to devices capable of showing flashing and continuous lights in specific colors.
+It introduces a new definition for "illuminated display," which refers to devices capable of showing flashing and continuous lights in specific colors (white, blue, green, red, and yellow).
 The bill amends existing laws to include provisions that activate this disaster identification system when a state of disaster is declared.
-Specifically, it allows individuals to participate in the system by affixing illuminated displays to themselves and their domesticated animals, using designated colors to signal their needs to disaster relief personnel.
+It also outlines the responsibilities of individuals participating in the system, including the requirement to affix illuminated displays to individuals and domesticated animals in their households, signaling their medical needs to disaster relief personnel.

 Statutes affected: Introduced: Government Code 418.004, Government Code 418.015, Government Code 418.042 (Government Code 418)